wpeka/wplegalpages/README.md

 [WP Legal Pages Pro](http://bit.ly/32n3Qrq) can generate 25+ premium policy pages including:

 ### GDPR Privacy Policy ###
 Generate a privacy policy to help comply with GDPR's privacy policy requirements.
 Required for businesses who gather visitor information from EU countries.
+Also available in French and German languages.

 ### Facebook Privacy Policy ###
 Generate a Facebook privacy policy for your app, website or ads account.